 This tutorial flattens the learning curve by discussing regular expression concepts, along with their notation, one at a time and with many examples.
 The first part of the tutorial will progress from the simplest word searches to the basic regular expression concepts.
 If you master the first part, you will have all the tools needed to solve about 98% of your needs.
 The second part of the tutorial is for those comfortable with the basics and hungry for more power tools.
-It discusses the more advanced regular expression operators and introduces the latest cutting edge innovations in 5.6.0.
+It discusses the more advanced regular expression operators and introduces the latest cutting-edge innovations.